DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 There is a plan to change this.
 We should make sure that our design will work well once that has been done.

 We do not think that we will need to add a change link next to ‘accredited body’.
 We think that users would want to select a new training provider or course instead, with the accredited body linked to the course.

+### Using an alternative design when a provider has many courses or a course has many locations

+It could be difficult for a user to choose from a large number of courses or locations.

+We could consider an alternative design rather than showing a long list of radio buttons and labels.
+For example, we could show a text input field with an autocomplete.